 We’re simply called HSM

 I know that “the high school ministry at Saddleback Church” or “HSM” isn’t the sexiest name on the block.
 I hear of youth group names like IGNITE, maXimum or Warriors of L.I.G.H.T. and I think how boring ours sounds.
 But the clarity is worth it.
-Even within our own church, and I love our college ministry (Crave) and junior high ministry (Wildside), but they have to be constantly explained to outsiders.Graduation SALE: Discounted prices on Jesus-centered graduation gift sets until May 1.
-Plus, FREE standard shipping.
+Even within our own church, and I love our college ministry (Crave) and junior high ministry (Wildside), but they have to be constantly explained to outsiders.Graduation SPECIAL: FREE Shipping on Jesus-centered graduation gift sets until June 30.
 Prepare them for what's next!

 So that’s what I’m thinking, and where we’re moving these days.
 Anyone agree/disagree?
 I’d LOVE to be convinced of the value in creating brand and identities with creative and unique names for groups and events.